423d Medical Squadron

 The 423rd Medical Squadron is a modern clinic staffed with medical and dental professionals whose charter is to keep you and your family physically and mentally fit during your tour here.

 The 423rd Medical Squadron is an outpatient facility.
 Their role is to provide routine medical and dental services within the capability of their resources.
 Specialty services are limited and require referral to either military or civilian facilities.
 The British system of health care is built around the General Practitioner (GP) or family doctor.
 Subscribers to the National Health Service are assigned to, or choose their own GP.
 They consult him/her first before seeking any other medical advice or treatment.

-The Dental Services available at RAF Upwood should meet the needs of most service members and their families.
-There are two dental officers assigned for all branches of the military and their family member beneficiaries.
+The Dental Services available at RAF Alconbury should meet the needs of most service members and their families.

 Emergency dental care for any family member (regardless of age) or active duty member who is experiencing dental pain/injury or has a dental concern may call the clinic and schedule an acute appointment to address their special need.
 These appointments are available on a daily basis.